Thank you for your continued support. To keep daily operations running, consider donating to Soul Anatomy.

 2. Cognitive Empathy

 Cognitive Empathy is also known as intellectual empathy or perspective taking.
 This kind of intelligence enables a person to put themselves into another’s shoes, such that they can understand different points of view from an objective and rational standpoint.
 This is very useful for compromising and conflict resolution.
 They can recognize and perceive other’s inner motivations, thoughts and emotions, but do not feel them like emotional empaths do.
-Psychopaths and narcissists are said to be high in cognitive empathy and low in intellectual empathy.
+Psychopaths and narcissists are said to be high in cognitive empathy and low in emotional empathy.
 They use their high emotional quotient to manipulate and emotionally abuse their victims.
 Cognitive Empaths must learn to become emotionally responsible, and get in touch with their feeling nature by opening their hearts to experience unconditional love, trust and emotional intimacy.

 While emotional empathy more often happens to us inherently, cognitive empathy can be inculcated and developed through deliberate action by adopting exercises and activities such as role-playing, acting and writing workshops.
 Reading literature, watching films and honest and open communication with others also increases intellectual empathy.